Frequently Asked Questions

 Exceptions after 26 weeks, 6 days

-There are additional costs associated with travel.
-The cost of care itself does not change.
+However, there are additional costs associated with travel.
 Click here for a list of abortion funds if you need financial assistance to get to or pay for your procedure.
 VLPP has resources to help patients navigate obtaining care.

 You will get written after-care instructions and a phone number you can call if you have any questions or concerns.
 You may have to come back for a check up or lab work after your procedure.